karlikpj/color-stack-tools/README.md

 Color stack generator and tools to build, consume and work with the design tokens from the USWDS - [USWDS](https://designsystem.digital.gov/design-tokens/color/overview/)

-This is a simple tool to edit theme/colors.
-You start with a base hue value, which is spread by it's stack size and evaluates the grade values.
-Once a base color is selected you can then fine tune colors that fail the gradient check - which alines a rating to the colors luminance values.
+This is a simple tool to edit and build colors stacks and export that data.
+You start with a base hue value, which is then spread by it's stack size and evaluates the 'grade' values.
+Once a base color is saved you can then fine tune colors in that stack that fail the gradient check - which aligns a rating to the colors based on its luminance values.
+Those number values translate to WCAG AA/AAA contrast accessibility which is baked into the USWDS.

-You can name the stacks, which will either override or add to the USWDS color tokens when building other brands basded off the USWDS.
-A simple export is availble to save a json file which matches the token structure.
-The grade values translate to WCAG AA/AAA contrast accessibility numbers that most color sections are based on.
+You can name the stacks at creation, which can either override or add to the USWDS color tokens (TBD) A simple export on each stack is availble to open a json file which matches the token structure in a new window.
+Ideally this would be a full token object that could be imported into any project to override the USWDS.

-These stacks would then be used to override the default theme, and brand the USWDS for other divisions or groups/projects.

 These grade values do not follow a linear scale along the luminance, rather between fixed points as listed int he table below.
+The colors picked by the USWDS adhear to this specification and state that the colors are not a set formal formula but manually edited to match the ratings for each grade.

 | grade | minimum luminance | maximum luminance |
 | ----- | :---------------: | :---------------: |